github-pengge/PyTorch-progressive_growing_of_gans/README.md

 # Progressive growing of GANs
 PyTorch implementation of [Progressive Growing of GANs for Improved Quality, Stability, and Variation](http://arxiv.org/abs/1710.10196).

 **Update(20171115)**: Mode collapse happened when fading in, debugging... => It turns out that unstable seems to be normal when fading in, after some more iterations, it gets better.
+Now I'm not using the same noise adding trick as the paper suggested, however, it had been implemented, I will test it and plug it into the network.

 **Update(20171114)**: First version, seems that the generator tends to generate white image.
 Debugging now. => Fixed some bugs.
 Now seems normal, training... => There are some unknown problems when fading in, debugging...